TokTok/c-toxcore/docs/DHT-Group-Chats.md

 ### Public

 Anyone may join the group using the Chat ID.
 If the group is public, information about peers inside the group, including their IP addresses and group public keys (but not their Tox ID's) is visible to anyone with access to a node storing their DHT announcement.
-See the [DHT Announcements](#DHT Announcements) section for details.

 <a name="Private" />